From newsletters to predicting possible cancellation: tactics to reduce churn from The Audiencers’ Festival Madrid

 Offer other products such as newsletters to enhance your value proposition

 Continuously reminding readers of the value of subscription is essential to brand loyalty.
-That's how it's always been.
+That’s how it’s always been.
 And one of the simplest but most effective ways to achieve this is through newsletters.
-At The Audiencers' Festival, everyone agreed that newsletters are an essential part of audience strategies.
-They're a priceless tool (enjoying a new heyday as we speak) that, as simple as it may sound, helps keep the reader feeling connected to your brand.
+At The Audiencers’ Festival, everyone agreed that newsletters are an essential part of audience engagement strategies.
+They’re a priceless tool (enjoying a new heyday as we speak) that, as simple as it may sound, helps keep the reader feeling connected to your brand.

 At El Confidencial, for instance, readers who are registered for a newsletter have a 15% greater chance of renewing their subscription.
 According to Laura González, Director of Digital Strategy at La Vanguardia, churn is reduced by 50% when a subscriber is signed up to the newsletter, hence why the publisher has invested heavily in top-level newsletter editors such as Enric Juliana.
 Her product, titled “Peninsulas”, is even recycled into a variety of content formats and has proven to build subscriber loyalty.